MillionIntegrals/vel/README.md

 noisy data science workflow.

-This repository is still in an early stage of that journey but it will grow as I'll be putting some work into that.
+This repository is still in an early stage of that journey but it will grow as I'll be putting some work into it.

 # Requirements